All Episodes

 They know that the American people are aware of this.

-They know the American people are aware of the substance of it, and they know that this polling data is a result of people's knowledge of the substance of what this debate was about, not the way it happened.
+And they know that this polling data is a result of people's knowledge of the substance of what this debate was about, not the way it happened.

-Oh yeah, there might be Americans upset at the way the negotiations went, because it wasn't open.
+Oh, yeah, there might be Americans upset at the way the negotiations went because it wasn't open.

 It wasn't the way the legislative process is supposed to happen.